Bees of Canada Logo

 Taxonomy

-Biology: The nesting biology was described by Clement and Rust (1976).
-It will accept hollowed or drilled stems 4.5-6 mm diameter, and produce up to ten cells per nest (Clement and Rust 1976).
+Biology: Titus (1904: 101) reared this species from stems of Sambucus glauca; Linsley and MacSwain (1943: 597) reported it as a host of Trichodes ornatus Linsley and MacSwain, 1943 (Coleoptera: Cleridae); Michener (1947) also reared this species from pithy stems.
+The nesting biology was described by Clement and Rust (1976) and Frolich et al. (1988).
+It will accept hollowed or drilled stems 4.5-6 mm in diameter and produce up to ten cells per nest (Clement and Rust 1976).
 Nest plugs consist of two layers of masticated plant material and small pebbles and/or wood chips (Clement and Rust 1976).

 References